 Venturing further north we pass Aviemore, where you may recognise the stunning hilly and wooded area of Tulloch Ghru.
 This appeared during the journey Claire takes with Jamie and the Highlanders from Craigh na Dun to Castle Leoch.
 Arriving in Inverness later that afternoon your base will be at the Glen Mhor Hotel (or similar).

 Your day starts by visiting the majestic Glen Affric.
 Lochs, mountains and pine forests: this is one of Scotland’s most glorious glens.
 It’s also an ideal spot for our Jamie to hide!

 In the afternoon we visit Culloden, which plays an important role in Scottish history and the Outlander books.
-It’s at the Culloden Battlefield where Claire and Jamie said their tearful goodbyes, before Jamie joined the Jacobite army to fight for the Stuarts.
+It’s not far from the Culloden Battlefield where Claire and Jamie said their tearful goodbyes, before Jamie joined the Jacobite army to fight for the Stuarts.
 You have the opportunity to explore the visitor centre and site, and pay tribute to those who lost their lives at the last battle fought on British soil.